speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 </div>

 #### Suggested Characteristics
-Guild merchants are among the most ordinary people in the world—until they abscond to take up an adventuring career.
-They understand the value of hard work and the importance of community, but they’re vulnerable to sins of greed and covetousness.
+Guild merchants are among the most ordinary people in the worldï¿½until they abscond to take up an adventuring career.
+They understand the value of hard work and the importance of community, but theyï¿½re vulnerable to sins of greed and covetousness.

 \columnbreak